recryptproject/qtumbook/part2/erc20-token.md

 So every time you act as the owner of a contract, you destroy the owner UTXO.
 And next time you want to act as the owner of the contract, you'd need a new UTXO with the same address.
 This could be very annoying if you had to do it manually.

-Fortunately, when interacting with a contract, QTUM always create a new UTXO with the same address to replace UTXO that was used up.
+Fortunately, when interacting with a contract, RECRYPT always create a new UTXO with the same address to replace UTXO that was used up.

 Listing the UTXO for the owner address `qdgznat81MfTHZUrQrLZDZteAx212X4Wjj`, we see that, hey, there's still one UTXO, even though we already spent one: